 The theory of nucleation traces back to the work of Gibbs on the thermodynamic stability of heterogeneous mixtures \cite{gibbs1878equilibrium}.
 Volmer and Weber \cite{volmer1926keimbildung} and Becker and Döring \cite{becker1935kinetische} later derived Arrhenius-like expressions for the rate of nucleation, and Zeldovich \cite{zeldovich1943theory} established a connection with the work of Kramers \cite{kramers1940brownian} on stochastic barrier-crossing.
-Their combined works form the core of Classical Nucleation Theory~\cite{kelton2010nucleation}, a phenomenological theory for extended systems that are trapped in a metastable state (or \textit{false vacuum} in cosmology terminology) by an energy barrier.
+Their combined works form the core of Classical Nucleation Theory~\cite{kelton2010nucleation}, a phenomenological theory for extended systems trapped in a metastable state (or the \textit{false vacuum} in cosmology terminology) by an energy barrier.
 Here, thermal fluctuations stochastically create droplets of the ground state (or \textit{true vacuum}).
-Under the dissipative dynamics of the bath, small droplets shrink due to the high energy cost of the phase gradient at their interface, while large droplets grow as their interfacial energy is compensated by an energy gain of the ground state in the bulk of the droplet.
+Under energy-dissipating dynamics, small droplets shrink and disappear due to the high energy cost of the phase gradient at their interface, while large droplets grow as their energetically favorable bulk overcomes the interfacial energy cost.
 This competition between interface and bulk energies implies a critical droplet size that separates shrinking from growing domains.
-The rate of nucleation is given by the probability of creating such critical droplets by thermal fluctuations.
+The rate of nucleation is given by the probability of thermal fluctuations creating such critical droplets.

-The classical assumption of clearly defined bulk and interfacial contributions to the droplet energy breaks down when the droplet size is comparable to the thickness of its interface.
+The classical assumption of clearly separated bulk and interfacial energy contributions breaks down when the size of the droplet is comparable to the thickness of its interface.
 This led to the development of nucleation field theories by Cahn and Hilliard \cite{cahn1959free} and Langer \cite{langer1967theory, langer1969statistical, langer1974metastable, langer1980kinetics}, where the critical droplet emerges as a saddle point of the free energy functional.
-The nucleation rate $\Gamma$ is defined as the steady-state probability flux through this saddle point, and splits into two contributions,
+Here, the nucleation rate $\Gamma$ is defined as the steady-state probability flux through said saddle point and splits into two contributions: